Shakespeare - The Man and His Legacy

 William Shakespeare is regarded as one of the greatest playwrights and poets and dramatist extraordinaire.Hiss reputation has outlived him as all his works remain popular pieces and have been reenacted on stage and exhibited in movies on numerous occasions.

 Shakespeare was born in Stratford upon Avon where he spent his formative years and at age 18 got married to Ann Hathaway.
 This union produced 3 children.
 He then went to London and this is where his literary career began.
 Initially he started out as an actor in London and then gradually began to write.
-Though much is not known about life he was a part owner of the playing company called the King’s Men.
+Though much is not known about this period of his life we do know that Shakespeare became a part owner of the playing company called the King’s Men.
 This venture brought him financial prosperity.
 He became the official playwright to the King of England.

 Sonnet 18 by Shakespeare

-In his last days he wrote a number of romantic plays known as tragicomedies with some other playwrights.
+In his last days Shakespeare wrote a number of romantic plays known as tragicomedies with some other playwrights.
 His solo works were preserved by Henry Condell and John Heminges which is what most of us are privy to today.
-None of his original works have been preserved.
+None of his original works have been preserved, only copies of his manuscripts remain.

 Shakespeare was not as popular during his lifetime as he is now.
 He has been compared to the great playwrights from Rome and Greece and was lauded as the best writer of comedy and tragedy.
 Even his rival Ben Johnson had good things to say about Shakespeare.
 He was so popular in fact that he ascended to the status of being a gentleman when his family was granted a coat of arms.
 With this and his new begotten fortune from his plays he was able to purchase land around his hometown of Stratford.